Charlie Muirhead

-Charlie Muirhead (born 29 May 1975) is a British Australian serial tech entrepreneur, investor and public speaker who has co-founded 8 companies spanning music, telecoms software, outsourcing, video streaming and social media, angel investment, artificial intelligence and business events.
+Charlie Muirhead (born 29 May 1975) is a Scottish Australian serial tech entrepreneur, investor and public speaker who has co-founded 8 companies spanning music, telecoms software, outsourcing, video streaming and social media, angel investment, artificial intelligence and business events.

 In 1996 at the age of 21 Charlie founded his first company, internet software firm Orchestream, which he took public 4 years later with UBS on the LSE and Nasdaq and which reached a valuation of over £1bn before being caught up in the telecoms crash.
 Charlie stepped down as CEO the same year and stayed on as a Non Executive Director.

-His most recent venture, CogX, brings together global leaders, the tech industry and the public to address the question, “How do we get the next 10 years right?”
-CogX was co-founded with Tabitha Goldstaub now Chair of the UK AI Council, and its inaugural conference in June 2017 focused on “The Impact of AI on Industry, Government, and Society”.
-The conference's second installment took place during London Tech Week in June 2018, at Tobacco Dock in Wapping, East London with SoftBank Investment Advisers as its headline sponsor.

-After 3 years, for 2023 the Festival is expanding again to 90,000 visitors, 1,000 speakers, and 10 programmes ranging from global leadership and democracy to artificial intelligence, industry transformation, the future of energy, education, life sciences, defence and ethics.
-The venue has not yet been announced.

 Charlie has been selected twice as a World Economic Forum “Technology Pioneer” and was named the European Technology Forum's "Technology Entrepreneur of the Year".

 Early life and education

 Muirhead was born in London, England and educated at Bedales School in Hampshire.
 At the age of 18, Muirhead handled his first management buyout of a musical-equipment rental business.
 At 19 he enrolled at the Imperial College London to study computer science.